ShadmaN1028/snydEX-s_Slave/TERMS.md

-# Terms of Service for DeleteSlave Bot
+# Terms of Service for snydEX's Slave Bot

-By using the DeleteSlave Discord Bot ("Bot"), you agree to the following terms:
+By using the snydEX's Slave Discord Bot ("Bot"), you agree to the following terms:

 1. **Usage**: The Bot is provided for free and is intended to help moderate Discord servers by deleting spam or unwanted messages.